czanalytics/czanalytics/README.md

-- 👋 Hi, I’m self-employed data scientist, focusing on AI consulting -- I help clients to implement novel analytics solutions
+- 👋 Hi, I’m self-employed data scientist, focusing on AI consulting -- I work with clients to implement novel analytics services
-- Background: Computational physicist with +20 yrs of experience from advanced analytics, +10 yrs in industry
+- Background: computational physicist with +20 yrs of experience from advanced analytics, +10 yrs in industry (manufacturing, transportation, energy, finance)
-- Current interests: latest AI trends & new opportunities, AutoML, lean / agile R&D, simplicity, open technologies.
+- Interests: AI trends & free resources, lean / agile R&D, use of AutoML, transparent / simple to maintain ML solutions, use of open technologies.
   Further, quantum computing and functional programming languages Haskell and Racket

 <!---